Eugene29/Megatron-DeepSpeed_ViT/README.md

 ## Environment
 Only base environment is needed for polaris cluster while for aurora, sam's ezpz library will be needed on top of the base environment.
 A suitable virtual environment is activated automatically on aurora.

+Environment outside of polaris and aurora is WIP..